gfraiteur/mortality/rendered/Belgium_en.md

 ## Introduction

+The COVID19 has caused disruptions of our societies that have not been seen in Western Europe since World Ware II.
+However, it is still difficult to understand how exceptional this epidemic actually is compared to historic mortality data.
+Is it a once-in-a-century event, or does it repeat every ten years?
+This article attempts to shed some light on these questions.

 When discussing the effect of the COVID19 epidemic, Belgium is an interesting country to study for several reasons.
 First, it has the highest reported death rate from COVID19 in the world.
 Secondly,